nnexsus/georadio/README.md

 MINOR:
 + Fixed an issue with the volume slider not adjusting its width and the volume it changed correctly when the browser width is very small.

++ Fixed an issue where the mobile was just a little too large, so you'd have to scroll a very annoying 15px on each side.

 + Fixed several design issues / improved designs for some minor things.
 ```
 ]